Greater Than or Equal to in Excel

 • If value1 is less than value2, the result is FALSE.

-You can use the “greater than or equal to” operator to compare various data types.
-These are:
+You can use the operator to compare various data types.
+These are numbers, dates, date and time values, and text.

 How to use the “Greater Than or Equal To” operator in Excel

-The following examples help you to understand better how to use these operators for comparison purposes in Excel.
+Logical operators return boolean type values: TRUE or FALSE, so by checking these outputs, you can decide easily.
+The following examples help you better understand how to use these operators for comparison purposes in Excel.

 Example 1. – “Greater Than” and “Greater Than or Equal to”